Nibbels/sanlight-mesh-bluez-poc/docs/INSTALLER.md

 /etc/sanlight-mesh-mqtt-gateway/iobroker-mqtt-password.txt
 /etc/mosquitto/sanlight-mesh-mqtt-gateway.passwd
 /etc/mosquitto/sanlight-mesh-mqtt-gateway.acl
+/etc/mosquitto/conf.d/sanlight-mesh-mqtt-gateway.conf
 ```

-The clear-text passwords remain root-only.
-The Mosquitto password database
-contains password hashes and is readable by the `mosquitto` service group.
-Passwords are passed to `mosquitto_passwd` through a pseudo-terminal, not as
-command-line arguments.

-The generated ACL permits:

-- the local gateway user to subscribe to its command topic and publish only its
-  availability, gateway, node and result trees;
+The installer creates separate users for the local gateway and the remote
-- the ioBroker user to publish only the configured gateway command topic and
+ioBroker adapter, each restricted to one exact gateway topic root.
+Passwords are
-  subscribe only to availability, gateway, node and result output trees for
-  that gateway.
+not passed to `mosquitto_passwd` through command-line arguments.

+The installer refuses to merge its listener/authentication policy with unrelated
+Mosquitto listener or authentication fragments.
+TLS, an external broker and a
+shared central broker are custom topologies requiring separate validation.

 ## Identity-state matrix

-Each identity is handled independently:
+Each local identity is handled independently:

 | Project state | Exact CDB-derived BlueZ `node.json` | Result |
 |---|---|---|